vinod-amagi/amgdoc/epg/amagi-gracenote-integration.md

 #### Delivering EPG from Gracenote to MVPDs

 In some cases, the content partner may already have their channels' schedules (e.g. OTA channels) integrated into Gracenote.

 When the content partner wishes to run OTT channels by Amagi following the same schedules, it may be simpler for Amagi to source the schedules and metadata from Gracenote instead of the content partners spending effort in collecting the same.

-The generated EPG may be delivered to other platforms by Amagi after transforming to the necessary standards of the respective destination platforms.
+Amagi EPG supports the Gracenote OnConnect API as an EPG source.
+It downloads the schedules and metadata available in Gracenote and generate EPG that can be delivered to other platforms after transforming to the necessary standards of the respective destination platforms.

-> This integration is done using Gracenote's OnConnect API.
-While onboarding, the content partner will get the API access token from Gracenote and share with Amagi.
+> While onboarding, the content partner will need to get the API access token from Gracenote and share with Amagi.
 {.is-info}

 # Commercial Contracts